 Life lessons from Recording Connection grad-turned mentor Matt Collett

 The career of Recording Connection student-turned-mentor Matt Collett is a great lesson in passion, dedication and perseverance.
 From his early days as a Recording Connection student in Atlanta, Georgia, he eventually returned to his hometown of Savannah, where he and his business partner, Colin Motlagh, now run The Garage Savannah, a community-focused recording studio with an innovative business strategy, which they literally built from the ground up.
-And today, thankfully for us, he’s now become a mentor himself, passing the skills he first began learning as a student to the next round of up-and-coming audio engineers.
+And today, thankfully for us, he’s now become a mentor himself, passing the skills he first began learning as an audio engineering student to the next round of up-and-coming audio engineers.

 Matt first came to the Recording Connection in the mid-2000s, externing in a recording studio in Atlanta, Georgia.
 “I couldn’t necessarily afford to go to school really, like a full-on college,” he says, “not that I would have wanted to anyway.
 I guess for me that was not the route, you know?
 So when I found Recording Connection, it just seemed like the obvious choice…I liked the idea that it put you right into the studio rather than another classroom.
 And it was a great program.
 [My mentor] definitely went above and beyond…I would definitely say the majority of my technical knowledge and my knowledge of recording itself comes directly from [my mentor] Chuck for sure, and this program.”